govindagrawal/ContactInfo/README.md

 04. Used Fluent Api for database validations and Data Annotations for client side validations.
 05. Used Unity Container to achieve the Dependency Injection (DI) priciple.
 06. Used AutoMapper to map the Domain Model with the Dtos and the ViewModels.
-07. Tested the APIs using Postman.
+07. Tested the APIs using the Postman.
 08. Used WebApi 2 feature "IHttpActionResult" as the Api methods return type.
-09. Used jQuery AJAX for calling few WebApi methods on the view.
+09. Used jQuery AJAX for calling few of the WebApi methods on the view.
 10. Used jQuery Datatables to display the contacts list.
 11. Drawn the tables using jQuery as well as Razor View HTML.
 12. Used toastr to display a toast notification.